They say…

 Buy from: most supermarkets, beer shops

 Unfiltered ‘white’ beers were once the local speciality of the northeast corner of Brabant.
-Brewers here used unmalted wheat, giving a very fruity, phenolic and distinctively wheaty flavour, and spiced their beers with coriander and curaçao peel, as they had been doing since long before the ubiquity of the hop.
+Brewers here used unmalted wheat, giving a very fruity, phenolic and distinctively wheaty flavour, and spiced their beers with coriander and curaçao orange peel, as they had been doing since long before the ubiquity of the hop.
 Such idiosyncratic beers found it hard to survive in the new world of industrialised and they died a quiet death in the 1950s.

 Then in 1966 Pierre Celis, who had helped out at a local white beer brewery as a teenager, opened De Kluis (the cloister) brewery in the once-important village of Hoegaarden.
 Celis set about recreating the defunct style, with some success, especially among the young.
 Interbrew became financially involved in 1978 and eventually bought Celis out, using their marketing clout to turn this ancient style into a national and then an international brand.